 We drove to our B&B (The Inn at Kulaniapia Falls) and checked in.
-We booked the Pagoda House which was a two story small house that looked just like a Pagoda.
-The views from the front of the house and driveway was their main draw… Kulaniapia Falls.
+We booked the Pagoda House which was a two story, small house that looked just like a Pagoda.
+The views from the front of the house and driveway were their main draw...
+Kulaniapia Falls.

 It doesn't look that big there, but the falls were massive.
 The owners of the property had maintained/imported a bamboo garden and trails down to the falls.
 At the base of the falls, you could swim or borrow a kayak.
 The owner said that the pond at the bottom was over 40 ft. deep.
 We didn't swim in the falls, because their policy is no one gets to swim under the age of 16.
 It did look pretty fun though.
 Luke took the bamboo trail and went down there and he said it was pretty, although filled with lots of mosquitos.